 Occupancy begins between 4 pm and 5 pm on the first day of the rental period.
 All visitors should arrive no later than 5:30 pm for orientation and an orientation tour, etc. Groups should depart after lunch on the last day (approx. between 1- 2 pm).
 Meals included are Dinner Friday through Lunch Sunday.
 We can make a “box/sack” lunch to take with you if you prefer on the last day.

 Groups need to submit a list of people, food, and medical concerns prior to rental period.
 For groups with students under 18 years of age, we require CFI registration/risk forms signed by parent/guardians in advance.
 Groups must arrive and depart as a unit within a one hour time window to interact with our host naturalist guide and other staff.

 Retreat with meals includes:

-- 3 meals, 2 snacks, We do the menu planning and shopping ahead of time (what a time saver!)- we can work with your requests on food within reason and given our remote location.
+- 3 meals, 2 snacks, We do the menu planning and shopping ahead of time and can work with your requests on food within reason and given our remote location.
 Our standard recipes provide vegetarian options at all meals.
 Those with more specialized food allergies should plan on bringing some supplemental food.

 - Half hour camp orientation/tour and a 1 hour “naturalist” program on site or near the site (Introduction to Colorado Plateau Geography, Geology overview, Night Sky Interpretation, Plant & Wildlife Signs Walk are options.

 - Two CFI staff: Naturalist and Cook